Motupipi

 Motupipi is a settlement in the Tasman District of New Zealand's upper South Island, located at the mouth of the Motupipi River east of Tākaka.

 The name Motupipi translates as the island or bush (motu) with pipi shellfish, referring to the pipi which are found on the beach.

 History

 European settlement

-Europeans first surveyed the area in 1842 and began settling it in 1850.
+James Lovell and his wife were the first Europeans to come to what was then known as Massacre Bay (now Golden Bay / Mohua).
+They landed at the beach in Motupipi after a two-day journey by whaleboat from Nelson.
+Settlement began in 1850.
 The settlement began as about 1500 acres of small dairy, fruit and hop farms.

 There are records of several notable early settlers: